dalele2002/Mini_Project2/README.md

 > **Note:** The following credentials are provided solely to enable instructors and peer reviewers to reproduce the full pipeline.

 **Access Key ID**
-- $$\color{red}{\text{To prevent the leakage of Alibaba Cloud OSS ID and password, for security reasons, we have provided the password and ID in the last question of Mini-lab Project 2 submitted by the coordinator, along with the GitHub repository address.
-After submission, only the professor can view it.}}$$
+- To prevent the leakage of Alibaba Cloud OSS ID and password, for security reasons, we have provided the password and ID in the last question of Mini-lab Project 2 submitted by the coordinator, along with the GitHub repository address.
+After submission, only the professor can view it.

 **Access Key Secret**
 - To prevent the leakage of Alibaba Cloud OSS ID and password, for security reasons, we have provided the password and ID in the last question of Mini-lab Project 2 submitted by the coordinator, along with the GitHub repository address.
 After submission, only the professor can view it.